6 Best Women’s Sleeping Bags for Backpacking in 2024

 • Great for: side and stomach sleepers, people who toss & turn, 3-season backpacking

-• What we like: provides maximum comfort, roomy to move around, pillow pocket, foot box is made of waterproof materials which is helpful in protecting the bag against tent condensation
+• What we like: provides maximum comfort, roomy to move around, pillow pocket, foot box is made of PFAS-free waterproof materials which is helpful in protecting the bag against tent condensation

 • What we don’t like: doesn’t compress down super well, roomy bags take longer to warm up, loose-fitting stuff sack